Verified by Legal Research

 Helpful Tips

-- Review the original lease for specific termination terms
+- Review the original lease to ensure consistency with the extension terms

 State Requirements Comparison

-Compare lease termination agreement requirements across popular states:
+Compare lease extension agreement requirements across popular states:

 | State | Max Security Deposit | Notice Period | Regulation Level |